landonk89/HEVSuitMod/README.md

 # HEVSuitMod

 This mod will eventually bring Half-Life's HEV suit (and hopefully, many other things) to Escape From Tarkov (SPT or Official mod support if possible after 1.0).
-Currently this is only in the concept stage with no working prototype.
+Currently this is only in the concept stage.

 Please see https://github.com/landonk89/HEVSuitAssets for the related asset files for this mod.